influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withName(name)
 ```

-Name must be unique within a namespace.
+"Name must be unique within a namespace.
 Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
 Name is primarily intended for creation idempotence and configuration definition.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+More info: http://kubernetes.io/docs/user-guide/identifiers#names"

 ### fn metadata.withNamespace